dimpu/bittys/backend/README.md

 Your local Medusa server is now running on port **9000**.

-### Seeding your Medusa store
+### Seeding your Betty's

 ---

-To seed your medusa store run the following command:
+To seed your Betty's run the following command:

 ```
 medusa seed -f ./data/seed.json